VitalyVorobyev/chess-rs/README.md

 - SIMD and `rayon` are gated by Cargo features:
   - Enable SIMD (nightly only) on the core: `cargo test -p chess-corners-core --features simd`
   - Enable both SIMD and `rayon`: `cargo test -p chess-corners-core --features "simd,rayon"`
+  - Add `par_pyramid` on `chess-corners` to accelerate pyramid downsampling when using those features.

 - Tracing: enable structured spans for profiling by turning on the `tracing` feature in the libraries, and use env filters with the CLI: